Defences to the Personal Interference Torts

 Claimants are taken to implicitly consent to any contact which is inherent in the activity they are engaged in.
 This is particularly relevant in sports and recreational activity, where claimants are taken to consent to any contact which is an ordinary or inherent part of the game or activity: Blake v Galloway 1 WLR 2844.

 It is possible that some actions cannot be consented to under the civil law.
 This is the case under the criminal law, where a person cannot consent to actual bodily harm or greater: R v Brown 1 AC 212.
-However, there have been obiter remarks that consent is always a defence in tort if the harm inflicted was proportionate to what the claimant expected: Lane v Holloway 1 QB 379.
+However, there have been cases holding that consent is a defence in tort if the harm inflicted was proportionate to what the claimant expected: Lane v Holloway 1 QB 379.

 Self-Defence & The Defence of Property/Others